 7. How to build a quantum super-computer:

-Nuclear Magnetic Resonance machine (NMR)
+You will need: Nuclear Magnetic Resonance machine (NMR) Cup of coffee

 Computers have been our masters for the past three decades, keeping us bewitched with their games, tools, and exotic pornography.
 In the future we may no longer be able to rely on the energy needed to run these beasts, but we’ll still need them to organise our supplies of yarn and wood and other such things.
 Fortunately, computers of the future will not be encumbered by transistors, circuits, or reality.
 Quantum computers will read the spins of atoms and molecules to perform unimaginable computational feats.
 In quantum computing the atoms’ “spins” can be read as either positive, negative, or undecided.
 The effect of this “undecided” state, as New Scientist explains, is similar to being in many places at once.
 You could send one self fishing, one to the yarn store, and another to kill a former business partner.
 The only problem with these computers is that they’re very fragile, but scientists have discovered that they can use the atoms suspended in ordinary liquids such as coffee, or beer, to make computations.
 That steaming cup you just brewed or purchased for an unreasonable mark-up has all the answers to the universe bubbling away inside.
 Can you feel the potential burning at your fingertips?
 All you need to make your own quantum behemoth is a question worthy of such a device, a way to input the question (you’ll need to use a bit of imagination here!) and a simple way to read the final answer.
 (I would use a Nuclear Magnetic Resonance device, such as you might find in a typical garden shed.)
 Good luck!